 Quantifying distribution overlap

 To compare the properties of calls emitted in single and multi bat contexts - we generated the underlying probability distribution function (PDF) of the data through kernel density estimates for each context.
-The overlap between the single and multi bat PDF was quantified by the Bhattacharyya coefficient (Bhattacharya 1943).
-The Bhattacharya coefficient is a distance measure which quantifies the overlap of two distributions.
-When two distributions do not overlap at all, it is zero, and with greater overlap the coefficient increases.
+We quantified/estimated the similarity of the single and multi bat PDF by the Bhattacharyya coefficient (Bhattacharya 1943), a distance measure that quantifies the overlap of two distributions and ranges from 0 (no overlap) to 1/infinity (identity).
+When two distributions do not overlap at all, it is zero, and with greater overlap the coefficient increases (to infinity?
+To 1?).

 Identifying the difference between single and multi bat calls